tofutofu/haitaka/README.md

 ## Crate features
 - `std`: Enable features that require `std`.
 Currently only used for the `Error` trait.

+## Acknowledgments
+Portions of this library are derived from the [`cozy-chess`](https://github.com/analog-hors/cozy-chess) project by [`analog-hors`](https://github.com/analog-hors).
+The `cozy-chess` project is licensed under the MIT license, and its license text is included in this repository under `third_party/cozy-chess/LICENSE`.

 ## References
 - [cozy-chess](https://github.com/analog-hors/cozy-chess)
 - [Qugiy Appeal](https://www.apply.computer-shogi.org/wcsc31/appeal/Qugiy/appeal.pdf)